Fourth Grade Learning Basket Activities

 Word Roots

 Rummy Roots is a fun word roots game that can help with vocabulary.
-She also has another Critical Thinking Co. book for additional word root exercises that she can work on throughout the year.
+She is also using Critical Thinking Co.
+Word Roots: Beginning for additional word root exercises that she can work on throughout the year.

 Land & Water Storytelling Cards